Links on SoundGuys may earn us a commission. Learn more.

 Choosing a track with quite a bit happening, Tondo by Disclosure featuring Eko Roosevelt, the IE 100 PRO reveals some bassy oomph.
-While not chest-thumping, the bass is effectively loud and doesn’t mask other frequencies.
-Clean guitar sits neatly in the right panned ear, surprisingly never masked by the obviously louder mixed vocals.
+While not chest-thumping, the bass is effectively loud and doesn’t hide other frequencies.
+Clean guitar sits neatly in the right panned ear, surprisingly never overwhelmed by the obviously louder mixed vocals.

 Can you use the Sennheiser IE 100 PRO Wireless for phone calls?